 2. Spot bonuses or peer-to-peer recognition programs

-3. Performance-based incentives or bonuses tied to individual or team achievements
+3. Performance-based work incentives ideas or bonuses tied to individual or team achievements

 4. Annual or quarterly awards ceremonies celebrating employee accomplishments